rlaroseII/the-zombie-gospel/zombie_gospel_8.5x5.5-1.7.md

-The difference: one has the Spirit (present possession, Rom 8:9), the other lacks it while convinced they have it---the impossible category OSAS creates, made plausible by power operation that seems to confirm what doesn't exist.
+The difference: one has the Spirit (present possession, Rom 8:9), the other lacks it while convinced they have it---the impossible category OSAS/AS creates, made plausible by power operation that seems to confirm what doesn't exist.

 The framework they've adopted (Greek substance ontology enabling